City Council approved our 2020 budget and the 2020 rate case.

-The total proposed base rate bill impact for the typical, residential customer is an increase of $4.68, or 2.1 percent ($3.80 for water, $0.88 for wastewater).
+The total bill impact for the sample, residential customer is an increase of $5.71, or 2.5 percent, effective Jan.
+1, 2020.

 Customers in the variety of rate classes designed as commercial and industrial (C&I) will also experience changes as their rates are adjusted to be better aligned with the proportionate cost to serve them.
 Most C&I customers will experience changes to base rates for wastewater and water services.

 Customers can use the bill calculator to compute how the proposed changes will affect them.

-To learn more about specific rate classes, energy cost adjustments or our 2019 budget, click on an icon below.
+To learn more about specific rate classes, energy cost adjustments or our 2020 budget, click on an icon below.